istio/istio.io/content/en/blog/2020/show-source-ip/index.md

 ### Step 4: Deploy ingress gateway for httpbin on port 80 and 443

 {{< warning>}}
-When following the [secure ingress setup](../../../docs/tasks/traffic-management/ingress/secure-ingress/), macOS users must add an additional patch to generate certificates for TLS .
+When following the [secure ingress setup](/docs/tasks/traffic-management/ingress/secure-ingress/), macOS users must add an additional patch to generate certificates for TLS.
 {{< /warning >}}

 {{< text yaml >}}